docelic/bindgen/CONFIGURATION.md

 # Introduction

-This document describes the configuration options available in bindgen's .yml files.
-They are used as the project's config from which the bindings are generated.
+This document describes the syntax and configuration options available in bindgen's .yml files.
+They are used as the config from which the bindings are generated.

 # YAML syntax

-Apart from the standard YAML syntax, bindgen's YAML configuration files support conditions, variables, templated strings, and loading other YAML files.
+Bindgen's YAML configuration files support conditions, variables, templated strings, and loading other YAML files.
+This is implemented using a notation that is still valid YAML.

 **Note**: Conditionals and dependencies are *only* supported in *mappings* (`Hash` in Crystal).
 Any such syntax encountered in something